kaylajgranados/1.23-Tech-Layoffs/README.md

 # 1.23-Tech-Layoffs

-Using pandas to analyse tech layoff data from kaggle
+Using Pandas to analyze tech layoff data from kaggle